p-lr/MapComposeMP/README.md

 For a detailed example, see the "AnimationDemo".

-## Difference with Android native MapCompose
+## Differences with Android native MapCompose

 The api is mostly the same as the native library.
 There's one noticeable difference:
 `TileStreamProvider` returns `RawSource` instead of `InputStream`.

 Some apis expect `dp` values instead of pixels.

 Some optimizations are temporarily disabled, such as: